sveltejs/kit/documentation/docs/25-build-and-deploy/60-adapter-cloudflare.md

 Preferences for the emulated `platform.env` local bindings.
 See the [getPlatformProxy](https://developers.cloudflare.com/workers/wrangler/api/#syntax) Wrangler API documentation for a full list of options.

-#### persist

-Indicates if and where to persist the bindings data.
-If not present or true, defaults to the same location used by Wrangler, so data can be shared between it and the caller.
-If false, no data is persisted to or read from the filesystem.

 ## Deployment

 Please follow the [Get Started Guide](https://developers.cloudflare.com/pages/get-started) for Cloudflare Pages to begin.